jtk5aw/jtk5aw.github.io/_posts/2019-01-22-Analyzing-The-Strange-And-Unusual.md

 Before wrapping up this project there was one more plot I wanted to experiment with.
 Recently I'd seen a lot of plots consisting of one square with smaller squares within it whos area represented the percentage some characteristic made up of the whole.
 I don't really know what these plots are actually called but I really liked the look of them.
 To incorporate one into this project I found how many lines were spoken by each character and plotted that in this "Square" plot (for lack of a better name).

 ![Square Plot of Lines Spoken By Character](/images/SpokenLinesByCharacter.PNG)

+# Conclusions

+When I was looking for a library that would allow me to perform Sentiment Analysis TextBlob was by far the easiest to use.
+However, it was also the least sophisticated and because of that probably the least accurate.
+All TextBlob does is query a stored database of words for every word it comes across to see if it has some polarity/subjectivity values or multipliers associated with it.
+Because of this word by word process of measuring the text, TextBlob has difficulty understanding context.
+The multipliers work to combat this since they are tied to words like "not" or "very" and change the polarity/subjectivity values of whatever words follow.
+However, it still leaves a lot of room for improvement.
+In the future, I could return to this project and try using a more sophisticated algorithm for Sentiment Analysis in order to see if it would lead to clearer or different results.